 For preschool and school-age: Belt swings should have a pivot point of 8 ft. or less.
 There should be no more than 2 swings located within a single swing bay.
 The distance between swings at rest within a single bay should be at least 24", and the distance between a swing at rest and its support structure should be at least 30" (measured 5 ft. from the ground).
 The seat of swings for preschool-age children should rest at least 12" inches from the ground, and the seat of swings for school-age children should rest at least 16" from the ground.
 The fall zone for single-axis swings is 2 times the distance from the pivot point to the ground, both in front and back of swings, and cannot overlap the fall zone of any other equipment.
-A 6 ft. fall zone is required from a structure with other swings in the same bay.
-The bottom of the seat of the tire swing should rest at least 12" from the ground.
+A 6 ft. fall zone is required from the perimeter of the supporting structure.
+Tire swings should not be attached to composite at least 12" from the ground.
 The clearance between the seat and the sides of the support structure should be 30" when the tire is held in its closest position to the support structure.
-The fall zone for tire swings is the distance from the pivot point to the top of the tire plus 6 ft. in all directions, and should not overlap the fall zone of any other equipment.
+The fall zone for tire swings is the distance from the perimeter of the size of the support structure should be 30" when the tire is held in its closest position to the support structure.
+The fall zone of any other equipment.
+A 6 ft. fall zone is required from any other equipment.
+A 6 ft. fall zone is required for the seat of the size of the tire swing should rest at least 12" from the ground.
+The clearance between the seat and the sides of the support structure should be 30" when the tire is held in its closest position to the support structure.
+The fall zone of any other equipment.
 A 6 ft. fall zone is required from the perimeter of the tire swing's supporting structure.

 For infants and toddlers: Belt swings should have a pivot point of 47" or less, and the seat should rest at least 6" from the ground.
 The fall zone for single-axis swings is 2 times the distance from the pivot point to the ground, both in front and back of swings and cannot overlap with the fall zone of any other equipment.
 A 3 ft. fall zone is required from the perimeter of the supporting structure.
-Bucket swings should have a pivot point between 47" and 95", and the seat should rest at least 24" from the ground.
+Bucket swings should have a pivot point to the ground.
 The fall zone for bucket swings is 2 times the distance from the pivot point to the bottom of the swing seat, both in front and back of swings and cannot overlap the fall zone of any other equipment.
 For both types of swings, there should be no more than 2 swings located within a single swing bay, and the distance between swings at rest within a single bay or between a swing at rest and its support structure should be at least 20" (measured 5 ft. from the ground).